I Know There's Something Going On: Reception

+Critical

+Charles Shaar Murray for UK-based magazine New Musical Express described the single as "a Phil Collins production replete with big threatening synthesised drums and some dubby little echoes here and there".
+Neil Tennant for Smash Hits gave the single a mixed review, writing that "although it successfully lodges in the brain", it "is cold and thin with only one memorable line constantly repeated."
+Simon Tebbutt, writing for Record Mirror, described the track as "unfinished" and a "nasal drip durge" with a lack of harmonies and hooks.

+Commercial

-"I Know There's Something Going On" was released throughout the summer of 1982 and became a major chart success for Frida.
+"I Know There's Something Going On" became a major chart success for Frida.
 The single reached the number one position in Belgium and Switzerland.
 The track reached the top ten throughout most of Europe– including a number three peak in ABBA's native Sweden–as well as in Australia and South Africa.
 It had longevity in the United States, where it reached number 13 on the Billboard Hot 100 and spent 29 weeks in total, an unusually lengthy time in the chart at the time.
 This was reflected in the 1983 year end chart, where it was ranked at number 20 despite not peaking within the top ten.
-An exception of the song's success was in the United Kingdom, traditionally a popular market for ABBA, where it failed to enter the top forty, peaking at number 43.
-UK-based magazine, New Musical Express described the single as "a Phil Collins production replete with big threatening synthesised drums and some dubby little echoes here and there".
-Her fellow member Agnetha Fältskog was also struggling to enter the UK market.
+An exception of the song's success was in the United Kingdom, traditionally a popular market for ABBA, where it failed to enter the top forty, peaking at number 43 on the UK singles chart.